toxidity-18/Plp-Software-Engineering-Course/WebTechnologies/Wk2/Wk2.md

   - required for password username emails etc
   - pattern for zip codes .
   - minlength and maxlength for passwords .
+  - labels and field sets groups related input and textarea fields .